United Biscuits produces McVitie’s Digestives, Jaffa Cakes, Jacob’s cream crackers and Carr’s water biscuits.

-William Macdonald & Sons of Glasgow was acquired in 1965 for £2.8 million in cash and shares.
+William Macdonald & Sons of Glasgow was subject to a friendly takeover for £2.8 million in cash and shares in 1965.
 The firm had introduced the Penguin chocolate-coated biscuit in 1932.
 It was experiencing strong growth, and held almost 20 percent of British chocolate biscuit exports.

 The United Biscuits subsidiaries were absorbed into a single operating company in 1965.
 The company announced plans to close four of its nine factories, and to greatly increase production at Glasgow and Liverpool in 1966.